himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 To get "sub"-resolutions working, I had to fix two problems.
 The first was that even if I select a smaller resolution on my computer, most monitors will display that resolution, but scaled to the size of the display.
-For example, if I set my computer to 1920x1080, by default it will display that, full-size on my monitor, making eveything gigantic... the exact opposite of what I wanted.
+For example, if I set my computer's display settings to 1920x1080 on my 3840x2160 monitor, by default it will double up the pixels to get the smaller resolution to *fit* full-size on the monitor.
+This makes everything appear gigantic... which is the exact opposite of what I wanted.

 After playing around in my monitor's input settings, I noticed that there is an "Aspect Ratio" field, with a `1:1` option.
-When selected, the monitor displays an image at its native resolution.
-So a 1920x1080 pixel display shows as a smaller image, but with the monitor's native pixel density, in the center of my screen.
+When selected, the monitor displays an image at its pixel density.
+So a 1920x1080 pixel display shows as a smaller image in the middle of the screen, but with a `1:1` pixel density.
 Problem #1 solved!

 ### Problem 2: New Resolution Sets

-The second problem, is that by default many of the resolutions I want to try out do not show up in my display settings.
+The second problem was that by default, many of the resolutions I wanted to use out do not show up in the display settings.
 This makes sense, as *most* people won't be selecting `21:9` resolutions on a `16:9` panel.
-So, I needed to add new options using `xrandr`.
+I needed to add new options using `xrandr`.

-After playing around with `xrandr`, and some help from [this post](http://www.arunviswanathan.com/node/53), I was able to create new `xrandr` modes, and set my monitor to use them.
+After spending sometime in a terminal with `xrandr`, (and with some help from [this post](http://www.arunviswanathan.com/node/53)), I was able to create new `xrandr` modes, and set my monitor to use them.

 #### Creating a new xrandr mode

-To create a new xrandr mode, I first need to calculate my first modeline.
+To create a new xrandr mode, I first needed to calculate a new modeline.
 This can be done by using the `gtf` tool.
-For example, to calculate a modeline for a 3440x1440 resolution at 59.9 hertz, use the following:
+To calculate a modeline for a 3440x1440 resolution at 59.9 hertz for example, use the following:

 ```bash
 ➜  ~ gtf 3440 1440 59.9